Martin Luther King's Idealized Masculinity Is Impossible to Live Up To

 Superficially, such criticisms can come across as well-meaning concerns for the character of black young people.
 And, from what I hear, there aren’t many other role models for young black people to look up to.
 Why not turn to King, again and again and again, given his exemplary status as an American icon?
 Who better to guide our children on the path to “happier living” than the only black man with a statue on the National Mall?
 He was not just a great orator, but a family man, a devoutly religious man, a charitable man.
 He was everything you should want your little boys to grow up to be and your daughters to grow up to marry.

 That is, in a nutshell, the problem.
 Wielding this heavy-handed vision of King can be as repressive as it is meant to be inspiring.
 It can stifle a vision of what is moral and ethical in a world that is moving beyond the social norms that were in place during King’s life.
 The imposition of his imagined moral authority (his political agenda be damned) on each passing generation can leave everyone stuck pining for a model of masculinity whose time has passed, and was never truly useful.
-Even now as scholars, writers, and artists try to draw a more complex King and speak of his flaws, there exists a danger or reifying an archaic sense of manhood.
+Even now as scholars, writers, and artists try to draw a more complex King and speak of his flaws, there exists a danger of reifying an archaic sense of manhood.
 The oft-repeated tales of his marital infidelity can come across as a way of bolstering a certain masculine idea of him that his admirers are meant to envy.
 It’s a way of admitting that King was flawed, but only to the extent that he is still viewed as a heterosexual, virile, prodigiously sexual man—none of these being characteristics which are actually considered flaws.
 King, once again, is superman.

 Where can we go if King is not only what we should aspire to be, but King is all that we are allowed to become?
 I’ve combed through all of his “Advice for Living” columns.
 That question never came up.
 I’m not so sure he’d have a good answer.